What can be shipped on a flatbed trailer? Flatbed trailer Dimensions, & Weights

 Flatbed shipping is a popular option because of the versatility flatbed trailers allow.
 Flatbed trailer dimensions make it easy for hauling irregularly shaped cargo like pipe, steel, lumber, block, construction equipment or large vehicles which don’t fit into the traditional dry van trailer.

-Flatbed trailers may include several type of trailers like: lowboys, RGN, step decks, stretch double drop decks, extendable, Conestoga, and side kit trailers among other types.
+Flatbed trailers may include several types of trailers like: lowboys, RGN, step decks, stretch double drop decks, extendable, Conestoga, and side kit trailers among other types.
 These trailers, also known as open deck, allow you to load and unload from either the front or back of the trailer without having to go through any doors on the other end.

 Flatbed trailer dimensions are important when moving open-deck freight.
 Weight, destination, time-frame, cost and extra specifications all play a factor into the cost of transporting your flatbed trailer.
 This is why it’s extremely important to accurately share your specification, expectations and needs with your transport provider.